-As reported by the IAEA82, nuclear and atomic data are used for a wide range of applications in energy, medicine and industry, ranging from fission reactor technology and cancer radiotherapy to oil exploration.
-However, with increasingly demanding requirements, data are missing and requirements on uncertainties are not always met (IAEA83).
+As reported by the IAEA95, nuclear and atomic data are used for a wide range of applications in energy, medicine and industry, ranging from fission reactor technology and cancer radiotherapy to oil exploration.
+However, with increasingly demanding requirements, data are missing and requirements on uncertainties are not always met (IAEA95).

 "[atomic and nuclear] data are essential in addressing at least two major world issues - carbon-based polluting impact of energy production across the planet, and radiotherapeutic treatment of various forms of cancer."
-84
+96

-European NMIs have expertise in the development and evaluation of nuclear decay data, neutron cross sections and atomic and molecular cross sections sections and atomic and molecular cross sections section section at large game at large section section with nuclear structure physics projects at large game arrays in Europe (e.g. CERN) and European facilities for neutron cross section measurements.
+European NMIs have expertise in the development and evaluation of nuclear decay data, neutron cross sections and atomic and molecular cross sections 97,98,99,100 .
+Development of enabling metrology for nuclear data is required, guided by requirements e.g. IAEA101, and will benefit by collaboration with nuclear structure physics projects at large gamma arrays in Europe (e.g. CERN) and European facilities for neutron cross section measurements.
 With increasing demand for improved nuclear data, developments in techniques such as coincidence counting and more accurate methods and instrumentation for beta spectrum and alpha emission determination are required.
 Detector technology continues to be developed, e.g. arrays of silicon, but their potential for delivering improved accuracy and uncertainties needs to be validated.
 Mass spectrometry, with significant and as yet largely unexploited potential for application to long-lived radionuclides, needs to be developed further for determining nuclear data.
 Furthermore, nuclear data are underpinned by primary standards such as neutron fluence, and thus improvements in these standards will contribute to improvements in nuclear data quality.